nuttaponkhamkul123/crud-proj/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.1.

+## About
+This Project is about parcel management as CRUD(Create , Read, Update and Delete) using angular cli with nodeJS

 ##  Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.